This document specifies the interface between a single lifecycle and one or more buildpacks.

 During the development setup phase, typical buildpacks might:

-IF the exit status of /bin/develop
+IF the exit status of /bin/develop is non-zero, \

 THEN the lifecycle MUST fail the development setup.

-IF the exit status of /bin/develop
+IF the exit status of /bin/develop is zero,

 IF there are additional buildpacks in the group, \

-THEN the lifecycle MUST proceed to the next buildpack’s /bin/develop
+THEN the lifecycle MUST proceed to the next buildpack’s /bin/develop.

 IF there are no additional buildpacks in the group, \